-Policy G6 At this stage there is no evidence that a development in this area will provide net gains in biodiversity by creating, restoring and enhancing habitats for the benefit of species.
+Policy G6 At this stage there is no evidence that such a large scale employment development in this area will provide net gains in biodiversity by creating, restoring and enhancing habitats for the benefit of species.
 This area of greenfield land is a valuable natural green space with mature trees and hedgerows.

 Policy G10 A walkable village and reducing village car use: Gransden has a very poor bus service meaning the population is heavily dependent on the private car.
-The development would have limited footpath provision connecting the site to the heart of the village as Meadow Road does not have such a footpath.
+The development would have limited footpath provision connecting the site to the heart of the village as Sand Road does not have such a footpath.
 This puts it in conflict with Policy G10 which attempts to reduce village car use.

-Conclusion: This application would cause significant adverse impact on the character of the surrounding area as it affects a green space with possible harm to biodiversity; is not connected to the village Built-Up Area.
+Conclusion: This site would cause significant adverse impact on the character of the surrounding area as it affects a green space with possible harm to biodiversity; is not connected to the village Built-Up Area and has considerable surface water flood risk.
+It is inappropriate for employment development due to the potential serious adverse impacts on the landscape.